Original review below...

 The Roku Streaming Stick seems to get better every day.
-By combining over 1,000 apps (including Sling TV, Plex and now NBC Sports Live Extra in the US - with an HDMI dongle design that's the size of a thumb drive and an irresistible price of $49/£49, the Roku Streaming Stick may just win the streaming cold war with its cord tied behind its back.
+By combining over 1,000 apps - including Sling TV, Plex and now NBC Sports Live Extra in the US - with an HDMI dongle design that's the size of a thumb drive and an irresistible price of $49/£49, the Roku Streaming Stick may just win the streaming cold war with its cord tied behind its back.
 Recent advancements in home entertainment technology have granted the power of HDMI compatibility, making it the more app-inclusive alternative to the Google Chromecast or Amazon Fire TV Stick.

 That's important because Roku has been down this road before with a similar streaming stick that only worked with MLH-compatible TVs.
 It's an idea that pre-dated Chromecast as an affordable way to instantly project apps onto a big-screen television by nine months.
 But Roku's MHL requirement meant consumers had to buy or already own a "Roku Ready" TV with this special HDMI slot.